Alexhb61/graph_algorithms/Clique/clique_approximation.md

 When stressed, I sometimes make attempts on solving the clique problem quickly.
 This attempt builds on a simple extension of the Erdos-Hajnal Conjecture.
 The extension would need to hold in order for the algorithm below to approximate.
+#### Error: The Erdos-Hajnal conjecture actually needs at least two constants
 # Conjectures
 ### Restating the Erdos-Hajnal Conjecture
 For every hereditary family of graphs F, there exists a constant epsilon.